xxzhangzzx/recipe-rating-analysis/README.md

 All five features are quantitative; there are no ordinal or nominal features in the baseline.
 In the sklearn `Pipeline`, I applied a `StandardScaler` to these numeric columns using a `ColumnTransformer`, then fit a `LogisticRegression` classifier with default hyperparameters.
 There was no special encoding needed since I did not include any categorical variables at this stage.

-On the held-out test set, the baseline model achieved an accuracy of about 0.75 and an F1-score of roughly 0.86 for the positive (“highly rated”) class.
+On the held-out test set, the baseline model achieved an accuracy of about 0.75 and an F1-score of roughly 0.86 for the positive class.
 However, the classification report shows that the model almost never predicts the negative class: the recall and F1-score for `0` are essentially 0.
 This means the model is taking advantage of the class imbalance by predicting almost all recipes as highly rated.
 As a result, while the accuracy looks decent, I do not consider this baseline to be a “good” model in a practical sense, and it motivates the need for a stronger final model with better handling of class imbalance and richer feature engineering.

+## Final Model

+For my final model, I kept the same prediction task but added a few features and used a richer preprocessing + tuning setup.

+On top of the baseline features (`minutes`, `n_steps`, `n_ingredients`, `calories`, `protein_pdv`), I added:

+- `minutes_per_step`: time per step, which reflects how “intense” each step is.
+- `log_minutes` and `log_calories`: log-transformed versions to reduce skew in cooking time and calories.

+In the pipeline, I used a `ColumnTransformer` that:
+- Standardized smoother numeric columns (`minutes`, `n_steps`, `n_ingredients`, `minutes_per_step`) with `StandardScaler`.
+- Applied `QuantileTransformer` to heavier-tailed variables (`calories`, `protein_pdv`, `log_minutes`, `log_calories`) to make them closer to normal for logistic regression.

+I then used `GridSearchCV` over `C ∈ {0.1, 1.0, 10.0}` and `class_weight ∈ {None, "balanced"}` and found that `C = 0.1` and `class_weight = None` worked best.
+On the same test set as the baseline, the final model slightly improved both accuracy and F1 for the positive class.
+The gain is small, but the final model is more principled: it uses features that better reflect recipe complexity and nutrition and is tuned rather than relying on default settings.

+## Fairness Analysis

+To check whether my final model behaves differently for different types of recipes, I compared its performance on **quick recipes** vs. **very long recipes**:

+- **Group X:** recipes with `minutes ≤ 30` (quick recipes)
+- **Group Y:** recipes with `minutes > 120` (very long recipes)

+For both groups, I evaluated the model using the **F1-score for the positive class** (`is_highly_rated = 1`).
+This metric is appropriate because I care about how well the model identifies highly rated recipes, and the classes are somewhat imbalanced, so F1 is more informative than accuracy alone.

+**Null Hypothesis (H₀):**
+The model is fair with respect to cooking time.
+Its F1-score for quick recipes and very long recipes is roughly the same; any difference is due to random chance.

+**Alternative Hypothesis (H₁):**
+The model is unfair.
+Its F1-score for quick recipes is different from its F1-score for very long recipes.

+As a test statistic, I used the **absolute difference in F1-scores** between Group X and Group Y, and I set the significance level to α = 0.05.
+In the observed data, this difference was very small.
+I then ran a permutation test by repeatedly shuffling the group labels and recomputing the difference in F1.
+The resulting empirical p-value was about 0.47.

+Since 0.47 is much larger than 0.05, I fail to reject the null hypothesis.
+Based on this analysis, I do not find strong evidence that my model’s performance is substantially different for quick recipes versus very long recipes, at least in this dataset.